 Kristina Tsvetanova, Slavi Slavev / BLITAB Technology GmbH

-BLITAB® is the world’s first tactile tablet for blind and partially sighted people.
-It is the first ever Braille tablet using an innovative actuating technology to create tactile text and graphics in real time.
-The invention is the ‘smart tactile technology’ that can be used also in various products and smart body applications.
+BLITAB® is the world’s first tactile tablet for blind and visually impaired people.
+It is the first ever Braille tablet using an innovative actuating technology to create tactile text and graphics in realtime.
+The invention is ‘smart tactile technology’ that can also be used in various products and smart body applications.

-BLITAB® allows for the first time blind users to learn, work, and play with one mobile device, to have digital access to information in real time.
-BLITAB® converts any document into Braille text; little smart dots (‘tixels’) raise immediately from the surface and then fall down again when text changes.
+BLITAB® is the first tablet that allows blind and visually impaired users to learn, work, and play with one mobile device, to have digital access to information in real-time.
+BLITAB® converts any document into Braille text.
+Tixels (tactile pixels) immediately appear and disappear as the text changes.
 Worldwide there are more than 285 million blind and visually impaired people, a number expected to double by 2020 (WHO, 2012).
-Content in Braille: only 1% of all published books are available in Braille, the fundamental tool for literacy and education of blind people.
-Literature shows 90% of correlation between being a Braille user and being employed; In the developed world, the unemployment rate in the blind and partially sighted population stands at over 75% of the working age population.
-For those with no usable sight enabling print reading, Braille makes the difference between employability and educational attainment.
+Only 1% of all published books are available in Braille, the traditional tool for literacy and education of blind people.
+There is a correlation of 0.9 between being a Braille user and being employed.
+In the developed world, over 75% of the blind and visually impaired population of working age are unemployed.
+For those with visual impairment, enabling print reading with Braille makes the difference between employability and educational achievement.

-Inspired by a blind friend, at the end of 2014 we established our innovative start-up company BLITAB® Technology GmbH in Vienna, and later developed together with our team a novel liquid-based technology to create tactile relief outputting Braille, graphics, and maps on a new designed tablet.
+Inspired by a blind friend, in late 2014 we established our innovative start-up company BLITAB® Technology GmbH in Vienna, and later developed together with our team a novel liquid-based technology to create tactile relief outputting Braille, graphics, and maps on a newly designed tablet.
 In the last 12 months, we scaled the technology and thus produced the world’s first tactile display without any mechanical elements.
-Then we embedded it into a functional device called BLITAB®
+Then we embedded it into a functional device called BLITAB®.

 In 2015, we were part of two national funding programs in Austria (“departure pioneer” by Wirtschaftsagentur Wien and AWS Austria “Impulse XS”) as well as some national grants for social startups.
 In 2016, BLITAB® was part of the EU Accelerator CreatiFI Call1 and Call2.